MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 Endpoint: [GET /api/reports/\{reportId}/instances/\{instanceId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Reports/executeReport)

-This endpoint gets the data for a specific report instance in a specific project from the MicroStrategy Intelligence Server.
+This endpoint gets the data for a specific report instance in a specific project from the Intelligence Server.
 The results are determined by the conditions you applied when you created the instance.
 You can refine the amount of data that is returned using offset and limit parameters in the request.

 - Identify the project by passing the project ID in the request header.
 - Identify the report instance by passing the report ID and the report instance ID in the path of the request.